Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Radio-Button/README.md

 - 🖱️ Custom Radio Buttons – Smooth hover and click effects replacing default inputs
 - 💡 Interactive Feedback – Selection highlight with color and border transitions
 - 📱 Responsive Layout – Fits perfectly across all devices and screen sizes
+- ✨ Simple & Clean Code – Easy to understand and modify for beginners